Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV

 In the year 1994, Walde and Russo not only proved [\cite{Russo}, Corollary 4] that for a quadratic map $\varphi_{2,c}$ defined over $\mathbb{Q}$ with a periodic point, the denominator of a rational point $c$, denoted as den$(c)$, is a square but they also proved that den$(c)$ is even, whenever $\varphi_{2,c}$ admits a rational cycle of length $\ell \geq 3$.
 Moreover, Walde-Russo also proved [\cite{Russo}, Cor.
 6, Thm 8 and Cor.
 7] that the size \#Per$(\varphi_{2, c}, \mathbb{Q})\leq 2$, whenever den$(c)$ is an odd integer.

 Three years later, in the year 1997, Call-Goldstine \cite{Call} proved that the size of PrePer$(\varphi_{2,c},\mathbb{Q})$ can be bounded above in terms of the number of distinct odd primes dividing den$(c)$.
-We state formally this result as:
+We restate formally this result of Call-Goldstine as the following theorem, in which $GCD(a, e)$ refers to the greatest common divisor of $a$, $e \in \mathbb{Z}$:

 \begin{thm} [\cite{Call}, Theorem 6.9] Let $e>0$ be an integer and let $s$ be the number of distinct odd prime factors of e.
 Define $\varepsilon = 0$, $1$, $2$, if $4\nmid e$, if $4\mid e$ and $8 \nmid e$, if $8 \mid e$, respectively.
 Let $c = a/e^2$, where $a\in \mathbb{Z}$ and $GCD(a, e) = 1$.
 If $c \neq -2$, then the total number of $\mathbb{Q}$-preperiodic points of $\varphi_{2, c}$ is at most $2^{s + 2 + \varepsilon} + 1$.
 Moreover, a quadratic map $\varphi_{2, -2}$ has exactly six rational preperiodic points. \end{thm}